Betreff: Re: Japan EMF problem |

 Professionals in Asia tend to pat each other's shoulders rather

 than pointing fingers at others.
-They tend to collude with
+They tend to collude with each

 other rather than standing up and speak the truth.